UPPMAX/HPC-python/docs/day4/gpu.rst

 .. figure:: ../img/lovelace-diagram.png
    :align: center

    Note: The AD102 GPU also includes 288 FP64 Cores (2 per SM) which are not depicted in the above diagram.
 The FP64 TFLOP rate is 1/64th the TFLOP rate of FP32 operations.
-The small number of FP64 Cores are included to ensure any programs with FP64 code operate correctly, including FP64 Tensor Core code.

-   This is a single GPU engine of a L40s card.
-There are 12 Graphics Processing Clusters (GPCs), 72 Texture Processing Clusters (TPCs), 144 Streaming Multiprocessors (SMs), and a 384-bit memory interface with 12 32-bit memory controllers).

-   On the diagram, each green dot represents a CUDA core (single precision), while the yellow are RT cores and blue Tensor cores.
+The small number of FP64 Cores are included to ensure any programs with FP64 code operate correctly, including FP64 Tensor Core code. <br>This is a single GPU engine of a L40s card.
+There are 12 Graphics Processing Clusters (GPCs), 72 Texture Processing Clusters (TPCs), 144 Streaming Multiprocessors (SMs), and a 384-bit memory interface with 12 32-bit memory controllers). <br>On the diagram, each green dot represents a CUDA core (single precision), while the yellow are RT cores and blue Tensor cores.
 The cores are arranged in the slots called SMs in the figure.
 Cores in the same SM share some local and fast cache memory.

 .. figure:: ../img/GPC-with-raster-engine.png
    :align: center

    The GPC is the dominant high-level hardware block.
 Each GPC includes a dedicated Raster Engine, two Raster Operations (ROPs) partitions, with each partition containing eight individual ROP units, and six TPCs.
-Each TPC includes one PolyMorph Engine and two SMs.

-   Each SM contain 128 CUDA Cores, one Ada Third-Generation RT Core, four Ada Fourth-Generation Tensor Cores, four Texture Units, a 256 KB Register File, and 128 KB of L1/Shared Memory, which can be configured for different memory sizes depending on the needs of the graphics or compute workload.
+Each TPC includes one PolyMorph Engine and two SMs. <br>Each SM contain 128 CUDA Cores, one Ada Third-Generation RT Core, four Ada Fourth-Generation Tensor Cores, four Texture Units, a 256 KB Register File, and 128 KB of L1/Shared Memory, which can be configured for different memory sizes depending on the needs of the graphics or compute workload.

 In a typical cluster, some GPUs are attached to a single node resulting in a CPU-GPU hybrid architecture.
 The CPU component is called the host and the GPU part the device.
 One possible layout (Kebnekaise, AMD Zen4 node with L40s GPU) is as follows: